RedCoast: A Lightweight Tool to Automate Distributed Training of LLMs on Any GPU/TPUs: Automatic Model Parallelism for LLMs

 Model parallel tools like Megatron or Alpa require a bunch of intricate configurations and extensively modifying users' code based on the model architecture and the hardware setting.
 For example, Megatron requires users rewriting the model forward function to customize the tensor sharding for tensor parallelism and annotate breakpoints for pipeline parallelism.
 This demands substantial MLSys expertise, which is not possessed by most algorithm developers or researchers.

 In this work, we develop an automatic model parallel strategy in Redco that applies across LLMs without requiring users' MLSys expertise or extra coding efforts.

-\subsection{Rules to automate tensor parallelism}
+\subsection{Rules to Automate Tensor Parallelism}

-In Redco, we automate model parallism via tensor parallelism.
-This requires a dimension specified for every tensor to shard and distribute it across devices.
-The objective of sharding strategy design is to minimize cross-device computations in order to reduce memory and time costs associated with inter-device communication.
+In Redco, we automate model parallelism via tensor parallelism.
+A tensor sharding strategy requires a dimension specified for each tensor.
+Along the dimension, the tensor is sharded and distributed across multiple devices.
+The objective of sharding strategy design is to minimize memory and runtime overhead associated with inter-device communication, which is usually brought by \texttt{reduce} or \texttt{gather} operations.
+For example, consider a tensor \(t\) is defined either as \(t = t_1 + t_2\) or \(t = (t_1, t_2)\) (concatenation), with \(t_1\) and \(t_2\) being stored on distinct devices (GPUs or TPUs).
+In this case, the computation of \(t\) requires message passing between the two devices.